Gordon Gibson Jr

 Gordon Fulerton Gibson (August 23, 1937 – November 10, 2023), often referred to as Gordon Gibson Jr., was a Canadian author, political columnist, and politician in British Columbia.
 He was a Liberal member of the Legislative Assembly of British Columbia from 1974 to 1979, and served as the leader of the BC Liberal Party between 1975 and 1979.

+Early life

 He was the son of Gordon Gibson Sr., who was a prominent businessman and Liberal Party politician in British Columbia in the 1950s and 1960s.

 Education

 Gibson received a BA (honours) in mathematics and physics at the University of British Columbia and an MBA from Harvard Business School, and he did research work at the London School of Economics.

 Political career

 Aide to Arthur Laing and Pierre Trudeau

 Gibson worked for Arthur Laing, the federal Minister of Northern Affairs and National Resources and the senior cabinet minister from British Columbia in the Pearson Ministry, from 1963 to 1968.
-He became executive assistant to Justice Minister and leadership contender Pierre Trudeau in 1968 on the suggestion of Marc Lalonde, then an advisor in Pearson's Prime Minister's Office (PMO) and later Principal Secretary to Trudeau, and joined PMO upon Trudeau's appointment as Prime Minister.
+He became executive assistant to Justice Minister and leadership contender Pierre Trudeau in 1968 on the suggestion of Marc Lalonde, then an advisor in Pearson's Prime Minister's Office (PMO) and later Principal Secretary to Pierre Trudeau, and joined PMO upon Trudeau's appointment as Prime Minister.
 He was known to be one of few who could get Trudeau to consider western Canada perspectives on issue.